Be an ally and take a stand. Sign up for a training today!

 You may either register for a general training session or request a session for your department, unit, or student organization.
 To register as an individual for a general session, fill out the form below.
 To inquire about a training for your department, unit, or student organization, please click here.

 Have a group of people who are interested in training but can’t make the sessions?
-Request one here!
+Email firstname.lastname@example.org to request one!